-However as early as 2025, the new rules will impose a 30-month lookback period for getting needed care in the comfort of home, seniors who have failed to plan will be ineligible to receive help at home immediately and will be forced to spend down life savings and / or privately pay during a penalty period before Medicaid is available.
+While we are still getting clarification from New York State on some of the details involved with the new 30-month lookback, this change will be dire for seniors.
+Instead of getting needed care in the comfort of home, seniors who have failed to plan will be ineligible to receive help at home immediately and will be forced to spend down life savings and / or privately pay during a penalty period before Medicaid is available.